OskarLasota/oskarlasota/README.md

 I am always interested in contributing to new projects, you can reach out to me :)

-WIP : Jetpack Compose

-**Contributing to projects:**

-- 🏦 Whatsapp on Stereoids - App that clones whatsapp using good practices

 <p align = "center">
   <img src = "https://github-readme-stats.vercel.app/api?username=oskarlasota&show_icons=true&theme=bear" width = 400>